wnameless/docker-oracle-xe-11g/README.md

 <del>This **Dockerfile** is a [trusted build](https://registry.hub.docker.com/u/wnameless/oracle-xe-11g/) of [Docker Registry](https://registry.hub.docker.com/).</del>

-Since 2019-Feb-13(the Valentine's day eve) this docker image has been removed by DockerHub due to the Docker DMCA Takedown Notice from the Copyright owner which is the Orale.
+Since 2019-Feb-13(the Valentine's day eve) this docker image has been removed by DockerHub due to the Docker DMCA Takedown Notice from the Copyright owner which is the Oracle.

 Happy Valentine's day!